 Six sessions per week are reserved for individual appointments with Emma Sweeney.

-The Dates and times for Fall 2014 are as follows:
+The Dates and times for Spring 2015 are as follows:

 If there isn’t an available convenient appointment, please use the online booking system’s waiting list.
 The system will automatically send you an email when an appointment becomes available.